[?] Subscribe To This Site

 The stereo image is a psycho-acoustical space created in the mind of the listener when they sit between two speakers playing slightly different signals.
 Your job when you mix is to create the stereo image for the listener.

-Click the image below to see a diagram of the stereo image and the 4 tools used to position your sounds in the mix...
+Check out the diagram of the stereo image and the 4 tools used to position your sounds in the mix below:

 The stereo image has three basic dimensions: